 19. Spend the day hiking around the Seven Rila Lakes

 If you like the outdoors, then consider spending the day hiking in Rila National Park and see the Seven Rila Lakes.

 A self-guided day trip to Seven Rila Lakes starts in Sofia city centre.
 Once you arrive at Rila National Park, take a chairlift to the 7 Rila Lakes where you will have 5 hours to hike.
 These glacial lakes in northwestern Rila Mountain are located between 2,100 and 2,500 meters above sea level and are quite spectacular.

 Then the tour continues with a 1.5-hour self-tour of Rila Monastery before returning to Sofia.

-How to get to Seven Rila Lakes: the best way for solo travellers to see the glacial lakes is by joining the self-guided tour which includes all the transfer.
+How to get to Seven Rila Lakes: the best way for solo travellers to see the glacial lakes is by joining the self-guided tour, which includes all the transfers.